Lowering and normalizing homocysteine levels is another key way to improve the health of your brain and manage your mental health.

 Unfortunately, most people don't consume enough omega-3 fatty acids through their diet.

 That’s why I recommend people supplement with krill oil, a special kind of fish oil that contains omega-3s.

-You can read more about the importance of omega-3 fatty acids here.
+And you can read more about the importance of omega-3 fatty acids here.

 Research suggests that probiotics may also be able to lower homocysteine.